AliceWonderMiscreations/php-ccm/RPM_SPEC.md

 ## Spec File Requires Tag

+All packages should require the `php-ccm-filesystem` package:

+    Requires: php-ccm-filesystem

 When specifying the version of PHP required, using

     Requires: php(language) >= x.y

-Generally is the best way to do it on RHEL/Fedora systems.
+Generally that is the best way to do it on RHEL/Fedora systems.
 I *hope* that the PHP packaging for other RPM based distributions use that provides syntax as well but I do not know.

+The spec file should require the scriptlets needed for the `%post` and `%postun` maintenance of the JSON database:

+    Requires(post): %{_bindir}/php
+    Requires(post): %{ccmaddpkg}
+    Requires(postun): %{_bindir}/php
+    Requires(postun): %{ccmdelpkg}

 Similar `Requires` syntax should be used for features of PHP that often require a module to be installed.
 For example, the `sabre/xml` `composer.json` file